PrincetonUniversity/hpc_beginning_workshop/01_cluster/README.md

-lscpu                     # info about the CPUs on head node snodes                    # info about the compute nodes (7 nodes for myadroit) squeue                    # which jobs are running or waiting to run slurmtop                  # shows a map of cluster usage who                       # list users on the head node checkquota                # view your quota and request more space
+lscpu                     # info about the CPUs on head node snodes                    # info about the compute nodes (7 nodes for myadroit) squeue                    # which jobs are running or waiting to run qos                       # quality of servce (job partitions and limits) slurmtop                  # shows a map of cluster usage who                       # list users on the head node checkquota                # view your quota and request more space